Just like the previous model PCIII USB this new & improved unit not

 it that I mapped out and was very happy with the results.

-Later I took the time to map the HRC ECU itself, but left
+Later I took the exorbitant amount of time to map the HRC

-the PCIII attached with zero values in it just in case I
+ECU itself, but left the PCIII attached with zero values

-ever needed to make some quick adjustments.
-The overall
+in it just in case I ever needed to make some quick

-power results were marginally better with the HRC ECU
+adjustments.
+The overall power results were marginally

-mapped rather than the PCIII, but the throttle response
+better with the HRC ECU mapped rather than the PCIII, but

-suffered in certain areas especially at low throttle
+the throttle response suffered in certain areas

-trying to get back on the gas etc so I used the PCIII to
+especially at low throttle trying to get back on the gas

-iron out some of those problem areas
+etc so I used the PCIII to iron out some of those problem

-To get apples to apples comparison on this new PC-V &
+To get apples to apples comparison on this new PCV &

 Autotune I had to go back & put the default map back

-into the HRC ECU so that the Powercommander PC-V would
+into the HRC ECU so that the PCV would now have to do all

-now have to do all the work I had originally done with
+the work I had originally done with the PCIII on the

 The end result is that in about 4 sessions on the track